4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 All storage attributes will be automatically available:

 *   in the Project dataclass: "ID", "name", and "companyID"
-*   in the Company dataclass: "ID", "name", and "discount"
+*   en la dataclasss Company: "ID", "name" y "discount"

 In addition, the following relation attributes will also be automatically available: